 If you’ve looked through many of my recipes, you may have noticed that I often use stevia.
 I like stevia because it allows us to enjoy sweet things while minimizing our intake of added sugars.
 Unfortunately, stevia is more complicated to use than other alternative sweeteners.
 Stevia’s sweetness is much more concentrated than other sweeteners, and since sweetness also varies between brands, there’s no standard way to convert conventional recipes into stevia recipes.
 When I first started using stevia, I couldn’t find many stevia recipes or resources so was left to flounder about on my own.

 Fortunately, all of that floundering led to a lot of experimentation which eventually taught us how to best use stevia in our kitchen.
 Today, I want to share our best general tips for using stevia, as well as some specific guidelines for how to reduce the honey in a recipe by substituting my favorite brand of stevia extract.

 General Tips for Using Stevia

-Experiment with different stevia brands to see what you like.
+Some people like different stevia brands more than others, so I recommend experimenting with different brands to see what you like.
 From what I’ve read, some have much more noticeable aftertastes than others.
-I personally have been very pleased with the SweetLeaf brand.
-(I also like the fact that SweetLeaf stevia is minimally processed—read this post for details.)

 Stevia works best in no-bake recipes that you can easily taste before completing, such as homemade chocolates, ice cream, gummy candies, salad dressing, and no-bake cookies.
 Add a little bit of stevia to replace some of the sweetener, taste, and then add more stevia if necessary.